danny-avila/LibreChat/docs/install/docker_install.md

      ```yaml
      # image: chatgptclone/app:latest # Uncomment this & comment above to build from docker hub image
      ```
+     - **Note:** The latest Dockerhub image is only updated with new release tags, so it may not have the latest changes to the main branch
+     - You also can't edit the title or toggle google login off as shown above, as these variables are set during build time.
 - If you are running APIs in other docker containers that you need access to, you will need to uncomment the following lines
 ```yaml
     # extra_hosts: # if you are running APIs on docker you need access to, you will need to uncomment this line and next